Muncy 4 RBIs for Dodgers in 7-4 win over Rangers and Lynn

-Lynn’s next start could be for a team like the Dodgers, a contender in this shortened MLB season.

-”He’s one of the best pitchers in baseball, and he’s been really good this year, really good last year,” Rangers manager Chris Woodward said. ”If I was a contenting team that was in first place and wanting to win a World Series, that’d be the guy I’d look for.
-But I hope he stays with us.”’
+ARLINGTON, Texas (AP)Max Muncy drove in four runs close to home for the Los Angeles Dodgers, who can still avoid their first series loss of the season after a 7-4 win Saturday night over the Texas Rangers and potential trade target Lance Lynn.

-Bellinger hit a long two-run homer in the third inning and Max Muncy had a deep sacrifice fly off Lynn in a 7-4 win Saturday for the Dodgers, who can still avoid their first series loss of the season.
-Muncy, who played high school baseball about 25 miles from the new Rangers ballpark, added a three-run homer late after the Texas starter was done.
+Cody Bellinger’s long two-run homer in the third put Los Angeles up 3-0.
+Muncy, who played high school baseball about 25 miles from the new Rangers ballpark, made it 4-2 with a deep sacrifice fly in the fifth off Lynn (4-1) and hit a three-run homer in the seventh after the Texas right-hander was out of the game.

-”We just tried to stay aggressive on him, and if it didn’t work out for the first few innings we’d just stick with our plan,” Bellinger said. ”We knew he had good heaters and really good stuff.
-We just stuck with our plan and succeeded against him.”

-The trade deadline is Monday, and it could take a hefty offer for a team to acquire the 33-year-old right-hander who was the opening-day starter for Texas and signed through next season.

 Blake Treinen (3-1) worked 1 1/3 scoreless innings after Texas native Ross Stripling didn’t get an out in the fifth.
 Kenley Jansen worked the ninth for his ninth save.